 Norman Analista, Special Projects

-Norman Analista (special projects) is the marketing director for Triple J Enterprises, Inc. and is a Pacific Daily News columnist .
-Born and raised on Guam, Norman earned his bachelor’s degree in communications and master's degree in public administration from the University of Guam.
+Norman Analista (special projects) is Director of Development & Alumni Affairs at the University of Guam Born and raised on Guam, Norman earned his bachelor’s degree in communications and master's degree in public administration from the University of Guam.
 An active member of the Filipino Community of Guam, he is currently a member of Sanctuary, Inc. board of directors and a member of the Salvation Army Guam Corps media advisory board.

 His parents, Gorgonio and Carina Analista, originally from Oton, Iloilo, migrated to Guam in the mid 1960s.
 Analista's father, Gorgonio, was a former Camp Roxas resident in the 1950s.